Pulled Apart - Part XIII: IMPF revised, again.

 Final Thoughts

-This is the correct way to do this, and it is what you should be using in real systems not only because it is so much less code but also because it works perfectly – no need to insane hacks.
+This is the correct way to do this—and it is what you should use in real systems.
+Not only is it so much less code, but it also works perfectly—no need for insane hacks.

-My learning with IMPF was not only about the exceptionally powerful MemoryMappedFile in .NET 4 but also when it should and shouldn’t be used.
+My learning with IMPF wasn’t only about the exceptionally powerful MemoryMappedFile in .NET 4, but also about when it should and shouldn’t be used.